-It seems that you have a reservoir of imagination, even intuitive wisdom, available to tap into.
-This helps you complement your strategic thinking, and maximize your achievements.
-For the benefit of all.
+This could help complement the strategic thinking, and maximize your achievements for the benefit of all

 Resilience is based on constant creativity, innovation, and experimentation.
 When we neglect the non-rational wisdom we have in us, our solutions are missing critical information, and may create negative impacts on the ecosystem and society.